 The Victorian styles evolved largely from the imposing, elaborate Gothic style, which appealed to the romantic Victorian idea that fashion, architecture and furnishings should be beautiful rather than practical.
-A wealthy Victorian woman’s clothing, for example, involved corsets, hoop skirts and dresses that used yards of fabric.
-It made sense for the trendy home designs to reflect that excess as well.
+For example, a wealthy Victorian woman’s clothing involved corsets, hoop skirts and dresses that used yards of fabric.
+It made sense for the trendy home designs to reflect that excess as well

 Architects took the ideas of Gothic architecture and added French, Italian, Tudor and even Egyptian details.
-Designers were free to combine the styles to create several different well-known styles and combined the styles as they saw fit.
+As a result, designers were free to combine the styles to create several different well-known styles and combined the styles as they saw fit.
 As a result, there are few Victorian homes that look the same.

 The Queen Anne style came into fashion in the 1880’s, at the height of the mass-production of architectural trim.
 These elaborate, brightly colored homes are the image most people think of when they picture a Victorian home.

 As the Arts and Crafts Movement began to hit America, critics accused the Victorians of needless complexity and clutter, advocating a more streamlined, handcrafted home.
 The style fell out of fashion, but is still very prevalent in historic communities around the country.